March Madness descends on women’s NCAA Tournament

 HOLD THAT TIGER!

-The 11th-seeded Princeton Tigers won their second-ever NCAA tourney game by taking down sixth-seeded Kentucky.
+The 11th-seeded Princeton Tigers won their second NCAA tourney game by taking down sixth-seeded Kentucky.
 The Tigers have won 18 consecutive games and will try and advance to the Sweet 16 for the first time when they face Indiana on Monday night.
 Princeton was undefeated in 2015 heading into the NCAAs before beating Wisconsin-Green Bay in its NCAA opener, but fell to host Maryland in the second round.
-The Ivy League has one other victory in NCAA play — when Harvard pulled off the only win for a 16-seed by topping Stanford in 1998.
+The Ivy League has one other victory in NCAA play – when Harvard pulled off the only win for a No. 16 seed by topping Stanford in 1998.

 AID FOR UKRAINE